stonybrook-lin539/main/source/main/02_ngrams_linguistics/07_phonological_tiers.md

 *hasxintilawas* and *haʃxintilawaʃ* but still rules out *hasxintilawaʃ* and *haʃxinitilawas*.
 You may make the following simplifying assumptions:

-- The only vowel and consonants are those that occur in the words above.
+- The only vowels and consonants are those that occur in the words above.
 - There are no restrictions on the syllable template.
   That is to say, each position may be any one of the available vowels and consonants irrespective of the surrounding context.
 :::